7 Things You Need to Know About Miniature Shelties

 The first photo of a Sheltie (then Shetland Collie) was taken in 1915.

+The fogginess of history means Miniature Sheltie breeders have a slightly different take on how Shelties evolved at the hands of Scottish farmers, focusing on the prospect of several decades of smaller incarnations.
 According to the Toy Sheltie Club of America, Shetland Sheepdogs originate from Scandinavian working dogs imported to the Shetland Islands of Scotland.
 The dogs were crossed with King Charles Spaniels or the now extinct Greenland Yakki.
 Successive generations decreased in size due to the hardship of life and possible inbreeding due to the small population size.

 Photo of a Sheltie in 1950: Champion Geronimo Crown Prince